Skip to content

 Its fulfilling...

 If you're not currently in employment, it doesn't mean that your CV has to suffer.
-Volunteering shows potential employers that you are willing to make a commitment and that you are adding to your skill set even while out of work.
+Volunteering shows potential employers that you are willing to make a commitment and that you are adding to your skill set even while out of work and can help you gain self-confidence and experience that may increase your employability.

 You can also ask for a reference from the organisation that you are volunteering for when making job applications.